rollover the hotspots to check the conditions

 Despite their athletic nature and intelligence, Alaskan Malamutes are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Alaskan Malamutes are prone to include joint and bone problems such as elbow and hip dysplasia and osteochondrodysplasia; thyroid conditions such as hypothyroidism; and eye conditions such as persistent pupillary membranes.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Alaskan Malamute inherits more than just his dad’s love of hiking or mom’s excellent swimming ability, you’re covered.